tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the receiving implementation scans the field from the end toward the beginning until it finds a non-zero octet.
 This non-zero octet is the content type of the message.
+This padding scheme was selected because it allows padding of any encrypted TLS record by an arbitrary size (from zero up to TLS record size limits) without introducing new content types.
+The design also enforces all-zero padding octets, which allows for quick detection of padding errors.

 Implementations MUST limit their scanning to the cleartext returned from the AEAD decryption.
 If a receiving implementation does not find